1.1 Cultivating therapy

 The relevance of cultivating observation

-We talk about activities that result in opportunities to promote the observation and retentive memory.
+We talk about activities that result in opportunities to promote the observation, attention, concentration and memory, among other basic cognitive skills.
 In these activities we use the concept of a cycle.
 To observe and breathe what our natural surroundings tell us.
 Cultivating observation is an opportunity to reflect about the changes we need to make in order to achieve a good mental health.
-We cultivate observation, attention and the initiative to take care and protect our edible gardens and garden forests while observing the lifecycle, the biodiversity of plants and seed varieties we have in our vegetable gardens.
+We cultivate observation, attention and the initiative to take care and protect our edible gardens and garden forests while observing the lifecycle, the biodiversity of plants and seed varieties we have in our edible garden.
 For instance, we organize an exhibition of the many vegetable samples from our gardens in various evolution stages.
 We talk about enjoying and learning through observation of the plants and the evolution of its flowers, from the moment we sow them, until they sprout, grow flowers and fruits and wilt and produce mature seeds.
 We encourage the students to observe the curious and magic design nature uses to get the seeds transported by wind and animals.
 We emphasize the importance to regularly visit the edible gardens with a group of students for maintenance tasks such as removing seedlings of unwanted plants.
 By doing so, the students will learn to distinguish and identify the seedlings of adventitious plants.
 We use tools such as a fish tank to visualize the soil so pupils can understand the different layers and functioning of a living soil.

 The importance of searching for spaces and times of observation